-In an effort to reach wider numbers of youth in Arusha and greater Tanzania, Umoja launched the Fikia Programme in January 2020.
-The aim of the programme is to provide information, skills and training to young people in Arusha, while giving them a platform and space to voice their concerns and celebrate being young!
+In an effort to reach more members of the community, Umoja launched the Fikia Programme in January 2020.
+The aim of the programme is to provide information, skills and training to young people in Arusha, their families and the wider community.

-To assist us reach youth who are not attending interviews at Umoja,not getting support from institutions, are on the streets or are perhapsoutliers, we have set up Youth Clubs in various areas of Arusha.
+To assist us reach youth who are not accessing services through Umoja or other institutions, not in school and are in the streets, we have set up Youth Clubs in various areas of Arusha.
 In 2020, 10 Youth Clubs have been established, reaching over 300 youth.
 Leadership and facilitation training was given to 20 Umoja youth, empowering them to then facilitate the youth clubs themselves with Umoja’s support.
-These groups are supported by Umoja to engage in talks, events, and training in self-selected areas, including business skills, rights, health and nutrition, sex and relationships and drugs and alchohol.
+These groups are supported by Umoja to engage in talks, events, and training in self-selected areas, including business skills, rights, health and nutrition, sex and relationships and drugs and alcohol.

 Through Umoja’s Parents and Guardians Committee, we provide training throughout the year in subjects identified by the committee, such as business and employability skills, sexual reproductive health, nutrition, domestic violence, drug and alcohol abuse, small-scale sustainable farming, literacy, basic education and IT skills.